 - Shingles: To treat shingles or wart, take 500 mg four times daily, to benefit from olive leaf’s potent antiviral benefits.

-- Digestive Aid: Olive oil has historically been used by nutritionists and naturopathic doctors to improve bile flow.
+- Digestive Aid: Nutritionists and naturopathic doctors historically used olive oil to improve bile flow.
 Use it on salads regularly.

 - Viral Infection: Leaf extract is good if you have a chronic viral infection.
 Take 500 mg three times daily.